 29.0

-While some competitors might perform better in a singular range, the Sony XM6 covers the spectrum better.
-True peace and a distraction-free environment are almost sure things, with only slight sound leaking in like the dampened roar of a vacuum.
+While some competitors might perform better in a specific range, the Sony XM6 covers the spectrum more comprehensively.
+True peace and a distraction-free environment are almost a certainty, with only slight sounds leaking in, like the dampened roar of a vacuum.
 They excelled at blocking sounds like typing, fans, claps, snaps, most talking, and even a big garage door.
 Even without the ANC turned on, they passively blocked talking and keyboard clacking when listening to music.

-The Bose QuietComfort Ultra has a similar performance with slightly less coverage in the lows and highs but a smidge more in the mids.
-This pair doesn't have a passive-only mode, but you can customize how much awareness you have of outside sounds, making it ideal for those who suffer from dizziness or other physical effects while using ANC.
-However, this means the battery will always be working overtime compared to options that allow you to turn the ANC off completely.
+The Bose QuietComfort Ultra (2nd Gen) Headphones have a similar performance with slightly less coverage in the highs, almost the same in the lows, and more in the mids.
+The 2nd Gen Ultra can now turn ANC off, which is a nice shift from the original Bose QuietComfort Ultra headphones.
+Both still allow you to customize how much awareness you have of outside sounds, making it ideal for those who suffer from dizziness or other physical effects while using ANC.
+If you choose the original Ultras, the battery will always be working overtime compared to options that allow you to turn the ANC off completely.
 The Bose and Sony headphones provide the best distraction-free zone, and all but the discerning ear will likely find them virtually identical for daily performance.

 The poorest performing headphones in our curated list are the 1More SonoFlow.
-These block on average about six fewer decibels across each range than the Sony XM6, but offer more blocking power in the high range than many competitors, including all but the Sony XM6, XM5 headphones, and the Bose Ultra headphones.
+These block fewer decibels across each range than most competitors, but offer more blocking power in the high range than the average option, including all but four premium pairs that will cost significantly more.
 While they can't go toe-to-toe with the premium brands, we think they offer something special with adequate performance in noise cancellation, sound quality, and better comfort for a reasonable price.

 Transparency or Awareness